anslan/BGE_biomonitoring_wf/docs/6bioinfo_ITS.rst

     # edit primer trimming settings
     maximum_error_rate="2" # Maximum error rate in primer string search;
                             # if set as 1, then allow 1 mismatch;
                             # if set as 0.1, then allow mismatch in 10% of the bases,
                             # i.e. if a primer is 20 bp then allowing 2 mismatches.
     overlap="17"           # The minimum overlap length.
 Keep it nearly as high
                             # as the primer length to avoid short random matches.
-    pair_filter="any" # Option 'any' discards a read pair if primers are not found in
+    pair_filter="both"     # Option 'any' discards a read pair if primers are not found in
                             # either of the read pairs (R1 and R2).
                             # Option 'both' keeps the read pair if a primer is found in
                             # at least one of the read pairs.

     # get directory names if working with multiple sequencing runs
     DIRS=$(ls -d *) # -> sequencing_set01 sequencing_set02 sequencing_set03